skienzmatishun/rippreport/content/p/some-things-never-change/index.md

   length_score: 100
   category_score: 100
   rank: 10
 alttags: Chris Elliott wears a superhero costume with a green mask, cape, and gray shirt featuring a red shield reading TAX MAN.
 He holds a vacuum cleaner with a...
+summary: Looking back at our exposé on how the Catalyst political machine pushed shady taxes and puppet candidates like Sherry Sullivan.
+Senator Chris Elliott and Jack Burrell manipulated public funds while hiding behind media allies to protect special interest money.
+These same insiders still control local policy and line their pockets with taxpayer dollars while pretending to serve the public.
 ---
 <a href="https://rippreport.com/p/laugh-out-loud-baldwin">Published March 3rd 2022</a>